-The country is home to several internationally reputable companies and is the European headquarters for numerous others.
-Switzerland is a global finance capital with a competitive corporate atmosphere, but gaining the trust of detail-oriented associates is important for success in the Swiss business world.
+The country is home to numerous internationally recognised corporations and is a major financial hub in Europe.
+The corporate environment is highly competitive, but gaining the trust of your detail-oriented associates is important for success in the Swiss business world.
+Building relationships with Swiss professionals requires patience and meticulous attention to detail.

 Fast facts